 Engineers design systems to be used safely, comfortably, and easily.
 The term “ergonomics” refers to the practice of designing products and systems that accommodate the physical limitations of the human body.
 Ergonomically designed systems are easier and more comfortable to use and reduce the chance that people will experience discomfort or injury while using the system.
 Often, ergonomically designed systems also enable people to be more productive.
 In this activity students will evaluate the layout of a medical supply cabinet.
 After making observations and collecting and analyzing dat

 Medical wastes can be generated from routine exams in doctors’ offices, from surgical procedures at hospitals, or from research done in labs.
 They may include sharps, wastes that can be treated on-site, normal wastes, medical wastes, or hazardous wastes.
-In this lesson, students will analyze methods used for sorting these waste, discuss the disadvantages of incorrect disposal, and brainstorm methods to make sorting easier and more efficient.
+In this lesson, students will analyze methods used for sorting these waste, discuss the disadvantages of incorrect disposal including cost of errors, and brainstorm methods to make sorting easier and more efficient.